padamson/padamson.github.io/about.md

 title: About
 permalink: /about/
 ---
-# Explore computational chemistry, software engineering, and data science
+# Exploring the intersection of engineering and data analytics

-On these pages, I will provide background on my GitHub repositories.
-They are an eclectic bunch.
+On these pages, I will provide background on my GitHub repositories and things I've learned along the way.
 For example:

 - **[ExotiMO](https://github.com/padamson/exotimo)**: simple code written in [Chapel](http://chapel.cray.com) to model
 chemical systems containing exotic particles (e.g. positrons) using